-Student travel: 7 ways to make your budget last all holidays on the GC
+Student travel: 7 ways to make your budget last on the GC

 While there’re several upsides to being a student (sleeping in ‘til midday, no compulsory attendance at lectures and cheap drinks to name a few), nothing compares to the perks attached to a little piece of plastic in your wallet, which opens the doorway to student travel.